-If you're self-employed, you need to be thinking about setting aside funds for your retirement.
+If you're self-employed, you need to be thinking about setting aside money for your retirement.
 Personal pensions usually allow both regular and ad hoc lump sum contributions to be made, meaning that having an irregular pattern of income need not need be a barrier to saving for your future - and you may save yourself some tax too.
-Covid-19 hit women freelancers particularly hard with 40% of women being paid late since the pandemic, compared to just 23% of men, with a knock-on effect for planning and maintaining contributions.